9 Days London Itinerary on and off the Beaten Path

 I wouldn’t have missed that for the world.
 It was a temporary exhibit and cost 14 GBP, but all worth the money for sure.

-Besides that, here you will find exciting displays of precious gemstones and rare minerals, fossils, and dinosaurs, galleries of weird and wonderful water-dwelling species and mammals, plus more than 100 images from artists and scientists on how they view the natural world.
+Besides that, you will find exciting displays of precious gemstones and rare minerals, fossils, and dinosaurs, as well as galleries of weird and wonderful water-dwelling species and mammals.
+Additionally, there are more than 100 images from artists and scientists showcasing their perspectives on the natural world.

 Victoria and Albert Museum

 If I had to choose one Museum to become a member of, that would be it.
 In London, most of the Museums have a free entrance, but then you will have to pay for some temporary exhibitions.
-If you are a member, those are free and so are some workshops, or you would have a good discount.
+If you are a member, those are free, and some workshops are also free, or you will receive a good discount.

 The Victoria and Albert Museum offers a vast portfolio of interesting modern art and design workshops and exhibitions for the most sophisticated art lovers.
 I am not one, but I enjoyed Mary Quaint’s exposition and the photography and graphic collections, among others.

-Tim Walker’s provocative art was also available to visit with a 15 GPB ticket, which I manage to resist, for lack of time most of all.
+Tim Walker’s provocative art was also available to visit with a 15 GBP ticket, which I managed to resist, for lack of time most of all.
 A combination of modern and vintage, art and design, to exhilarate your creative mind.

 End of our London Itinerary